gameplays12303/CraftOS2/README.md

 # customOS--CC
-thi is a custom opperating system for computercraft/Tweaked, it depends on the BIOS--CC program to install first install the custom BIOS as definded then download the document containin the program
+this is a custom opperating system for computercraft/Tweaked, it depends on the BIOS--CC program to install first install the custom BIOS as definded then download the document containin the program